 The relevant variables chosen and the analytical method selected for key driver analysis are largely a function of the research objective: explanation, prediction, description.

 If an explanation is the goal, the independent variables selected are believed to influence variation observed in the dependent variable.
 The independent variables should be actionable, too.
-For example, overall satisfaction with customer service (the dependent variable) is likely related to wait-time, simplicity of returns, and refund policy (all independent variables and responsive to change, or action).
+For example, overall satisfaction with customer service (the dependent variable) is likely related to wait-time, the simplicity of returns, and refund policy (all independent variables and responsive to change, or action).

 If prediction is the research objective, independent variables are sought that show promise for predicting an outcome.
 In this instance, the independent variables don't have to be actionable.
 The goal of predictive research isn't to change the dependent variable, but to predict something about it.
 For instance, key driver analysis might be designed to predict recidivism after participation in a smoking prevention program, but the researchers might also examine a different set of independent variables believed to improve the success rate of their smoking cessation program.

 It Is Survey Friendly

 Brand attributes often fall into one of three categories: Satisfaction, agreement, or performance ratings.
 A variety of scales may be used to record survey respondents ratings or ranking of attributes in these categories.
 The most common rating scale is the Likert, which is easily applied to satisfaction and agreement statements.
 When survey respondents rate many attributes of a product or service or attributes across several brands, they can check a box for "yes," with the resultant data coded 1/0.

 This binary data is easily converted for purposes of statistical analysis.